usdoj-crt/beta-ada/_pages/_resources/telehealth-guidance.md

 ---
-title: "Guidance on Nondiscrimination in Telehealth: Federal Protections to Ensure Accessibility to People with Disabilities and Limited English Proficient Persons"
+title: Guidance on Nondiscrimination in Telehealth - Federal Protections to Ensure Accessibility to People with Disabilities and Limited English Proficient Persons
 description: "This guidance explains how various federal laws require making telehealth accessible to people with disabilities and limited English proficient persons."
 permalink: /resources/telehealth-guidance/
 lang: "en"